wmjordan/Codist/README.md

 # Codist
 *Codist* is a visual studio extension which strives to provide better coding experience for C# programmers.

-It features:
+# Features and screenshots

 * Advanced syntax highlight with *comment tagger*
 * Super Quick Info with *Click and Go* to source code
-* Smart Bar (**new in version 3.0**)
+* Smart Bar (**new in version 3.0**) with symbol reference analyzers
 * Scrollbar markers
 * Extra margin between lines

 ![Feature overview](doc/preview.png)

-# Features and screenshots

 ## Advanced C# syntax highlight